How You Get To Work

 For more information about finding a rideshare, click here.

 Zipcar is now on campus!
 Zipcars are available for personal and business use.
 Use one to go to lunch, an appointment or a business meeting.
 The hourly rate includes the cost of gas and insurance!
 Just join, reserve and drive.
+Use the Zipcar savings calculator to see how much you could save by not owning a car.
 More info at zipcar.com/wwu

 Bus Passes and Routes